Railways in Sydney: Underground sections

 Bondi Junction station on the Eastern Suburbs line.

 Hills Showground station on the Sydney Metro Northwest line.

 Sydney has five underground lines.
 Three of these sections of railway are extensions of suburban main line commuter services, while two are part of a completely segregated metro system.
 The underground sections, especially the City Circle, typically have frequent services.
-Sydney Metro forms the largest part of Sydney's underground railways and the first subway system in an Australian city.
+Sydney Metro forms the largest part of Sydney's underground railways and the first true Metro system in an Australian city.
 Sydney Metro is atypical compared to classic metro systems such as the London Underground or the Paris Metro in that its stations are widely spaced, up to 6km apart, and it extends out of the inner urban area into less dense, suburban areas.

 City Circle

 The oldest underground line is the main city loop, the City Circle, which runs between Central, Town Hall, Wynyard, Circular Quay, St James and Museum stations.
 Central and Circular Quay are above-ground stations (Circular Quay is elevated, directly underneath the Cahill Expressway), while the remainder are below ground, meaning the underground segment of the City Circle consists of two branches, meeting at the approach to Central before surfacing.
 The line to St James station and Museum was opened in 1926, while the "western branch" of the City Circle through Town Hall and Wynyard opened in 1932, in conjunction with the opening of the Sydney Harbour Bridge.
 Circular Quay remained a "missing link" until 1956, when it connected the ends of the two underground branches via an elevated track.

 The North Shore railway line runs underground adjacent to the City Circle between Central and Wynyard, then runs over the Sydney Harbour Bridge.